Om Birla says Manipur incidents 'pain us all', calls for peace | Politics

 ''We all call for humanity, peace.
 Peace brings happiness and prosperity,'' Birla told reporters. ''All the Speakers of legislative assemblies appealed for peace,'' he added.

-Lok Sabha Speaker was here in Shillong to inaugurate the 20th annual conference of the CPA-India Region.

-The four-day conference will deliberate he issues of natural disasters and strategies for management with special reference to the northeast region.
+The four-day conference will deliberate on the issues of natural disasters and strategies for management with special reference to the northeast region.

-The delegates will also hold discussion on the topic of regional connectivity to bring the northeast region of the country at par with the rest of India.
+The delegates will also hold a discussion on regional connectivity to bring the northeast region of the country at par with the rest of India.

 Assam Legislative Assembly Speaker Biswajit Daimary was also present during inauguration of conference.